blajack/DeFi-Geek-NFT/english.md

 - Video 2: [NFT Attributes](https://youtu.be/0yUOt1LdksI)
 - Video 3: [Airdrop](https://youtu.be/F2qTOG68bpM)
 <br><br>
+# 🎉 A Gift for All Members of Our Community! 🎉

+In the new year, you can discover not only new projects and airdrops but also amazing new places on our planet!

+**Until December 31, 2024**, everyone has the opportunity to choose any of the routes created by Svetlana Aramileva on the website [thearamilevs.com](https://www.thearamilevs.com/).
+- **All NFT owners** of the collections [Defi Geeks](https://www.stargaze.zone/m/stars1mg2hg6gppf78svvntya2065tvpuhfx6qf6zmv2z0n8hclpap7ycszq8v22/tokens) and [Defi Geeks Survivors](https://www.stargaze.zone/m/stars1lpgyddvhl4xvkcgmvfln05cl45q8s6wfx02fsg9cuwune5al6srsl687cr/tokens) can claim 1 route.
+- **Role** [**Navigator:**](#navigator) Gets the opportunity to choose 4 routes for independent travel.
+- **Role** [**Reanimator:**](#reanimator) Can request 4 routes in case of a server catastrophe.

+To select a suitable route, watch travel films on the [The Aramilevs](https://www.youtube.com/@thearamilevs) channel.

+To claim a route, open a ticket on the [server](https://discord.gg/Rk7VVUbHWX) and send your email and name.
+Any route by Svetlana Aramileva is available for selection.

+Exciting new opportunities lie ahead, but for now—enjoy this New Year’s gift! 🎁

+<br><br>
 # Invite Friends – Get Cashback!
 - For every friend who mints an NFT from the collection [DeFi Geeks Member Gen 1](https://www.stargaze.zone/l/stars1k6gdkepvwhhhdt6tk0auvkvansd3muqy0p98yedgwwarvcycxh8sex8dsf), you’ll receive **25% cashback** of the mint cost.
 - If you have the role [Headhunter](#headhunter), your cashback increases to **50%**.